hugorithm/HopfenCraft/README.md

 docker compose up -d
 ```
 This command will download, build and deploy all the containers.
-Please keep in mind that since we are using Docker, you must use the service name defined in `docker-compose.yaml` instead of `localhost` in your environment variables
+Please keep in mind that since we are using Docker, you must use the service name defined in `docker-compose.yml` instead of `localhost` in your environment variables

 And that's it!
 The containers should be up and running and HopfenCraft is available on [localhost:3000](http:localhost:3000)

-There are also images on DockerHub `hugorithm/hopfencraft-backend` and `hugorithm/hopfencraft-frontend`:
+There are also images on DockerHub:
 [hugorithm/hopfencraft-frontend](https://hub.docker.com/r/hugorithm/hopfencraft-frontend)
 [hugorithm/hopfencraft-backend](https://hub.docker.com/r/hugorithm/hopfencraft-backend)